 Through its provision of developmentally sequenced and integrated campus and field-based experience, the professional experience streams promote learning about learning, learning about self, learning about school life and learning about teaching.

-Full details are provided in general information.
+Full details are provided in professional experience programs.

 See MyPlacement (professional experience allocation system for teacher education).